Automatic Chicken Coop Door Openers

 Can you leave a chicken door open?

-It is very important to close their coop door at night to keep your chickens safe.
+It is very important to close the coop door at night to keep your chickens safe.
 Nocturnal predators can vary depending on where you live from owls, rats, snakes, bears, raccoons and even neighborhood cats.

 Chickens are easy prey and depend on their keepers for safety.